jlantos/insight-project/README.md

 <li>4 m3.large nodes for Kafka and Spark Streaming</li>
 <li>3 m3.large nodes for Cassandra </li>
 <li>1 m3.large Neo4j</li>
-<li>1 m3.large nodes for Flask and the Kafka Producer Pythons script</li>
+<li>1 m3.large nodes for Flask and the Kafka Producer Python script</li>
 </ul>
 As of July, 2016, this system costs ~$? a day with AWS on-demand instances used.